Nateshbv/Simple-Python-Codes/README.md

 Here list of Python codes are given for general Problems.
 1. Binary tree creation and all 3 traversal operation
 2. Simple Calculator
+3. Graph using Dictionaries and prints all paths with shortest
-3. Random Password Generator (8 Characters fixed length)
+4. Random Password Generator (8 Characters fixed length)
-4. Rock, Paper, Scissor Game
+5. Rock, Paper, Scissor Game